SLB has implemented a global program to identify, assess, manage, mitigate, and respond to information security risks.

-Schlumberger has developed and implemented a comprehensive, risk-based, global cybersecurity management program that is designed to identify, assess, manage, and mitigate information security risks both for all SLB business systems and corporate IT as well as all SLB provided systems owned & developed by the SLB divisions.
-The underlying controls of this program are based on industry cybersecurity and information technology best practices and standards, such as ISO 27001 and National Institute of Standards and Technology (NIST) Cyber Security Framework (CSF) and International Organization Standardization (ISO) 27001 Information Security Management System Requirements as well as control frameworks such as NIST SP 800-53 for IT systems and International Electrotechnical Commission (IEC) 62443 for the Operation Technology (OT) systems.
-We verify and drive improvements using an annual external maturity assessment of our cybersecurity program against the NIST Cybersecurity Framework (CSF).
+SLB has developed and implemented a comprehensive, risk-based, global cyber security management program that is designed to identify, assess, manage, mitigate, and respond to information security risks both for all SLB business systems and corporate IT as well as all SLB provided systems owned & developed by the SLB divisions.
+The underlying controls of this program are based on industry cyber security and information technology globally recognized best practices and standards, such as the National Institute of Standards and Technology (NIST) Cyber Security Framework (CSF) and International Organization Standardization (ISO) 27001 Information Security Management System Requirements as well as control frameworks such as NIST SP 800-53 for IT systems and International Electrotechnical Commission (IEC) 62443 for the Operation Technology (OT) systems.
+We verify and drive improvements using an annual external maturity assessment of our cyber security program against the NIST CSF.
 In addition, our DELFI cognitive E&P environment has obtained System and Organization Controls (SOC 2) type 2 certifications using a trusted third party.
 Penetration testing by independently qualified third parties validates the implementation of our security policies.

-All our employees and contractors are required to complete annual training and certifications in information security best practices, phishing, software compliance, and data protection.
-We also conduct periodic phishing scenario learning experiences and cybersecurity awareness campaigns during the year.
+All SLB employees and contractors are required to complete annual training and certifications in information security best practices, phishing, software compliance, data privacy, and data protection.
+We also conduct periodic phishing scenario learning experiences and cyber security awareness campaigns during the year.
 Depending on their specific job functions, certain SLB personnel with a high exposure to cyber risk may be required to take additional security awareness training, in addition we hold periodic Cyber Awareness sessions for the SLB Board of Directors.

-The Board's Audit Committee is responsible for oversight of the company’s cybersecurity risk exposures and steps taken by management to monitor and mitigate such exposures.
-Several times per year, senior leadership, including our Chief Information Officer, and our internal audit team brief the Audit Committee on information security matters, including cyber audits performed by our internal audit function.
-In addition, cybersecurity risks are reviewed by the Board at least annually as part of the company’s annual corporate risk mapping exercise.
+The Board’s Audit Committee is responsible for oversight of the company’s cyber security risk exposures and steps taken by management to monitor and mitigate such exposures.
+Typically, once a quarter, senior Cyber leadership, including our Chief Information Officer, and our internal audit team brief the Audit Committee on information security matters, including cyber audits performed by our internal audit function.
+In addition, cyber security risks are reviewed by the Board at least annually as part of the company’s annual corporate risk mapping exercise.

-Intellectual property that is created when a Schlumberger employee makes a new discovery or conceives an idea, device, technique, or process that is related to SLB’s business, the invention becomes the exclusive property of SLB, subject to provisions of any applicable laws.
+Intellectual property that is created when an SLB employee makes a new discovery, idea, device, technique, or process that is related to SLB’s business, the invention becomes the exclusive property of SLB, subject to provisions of any applicable laws.
 On joining the company, all employees agree to this concept as a condition of employment.
 The company also protects its intellectual property and confidential information by using nondisclosure agreements and confidential disclosure agreements before giving third parties access to such information.
-In addition, we require compliance with restrictions on the installation and use of third-party software on company computers.